jaranyaTan/jaranyaTan.github.io/README.md

 </p>

 <h2>Anime Recommendations</h2>
-<p> This is my first tableau dashboard which tell story about the popular animes.
-This is useful for various user such as everyone that is choosing a anime to see in their weekend or writer that want to write a story that everyone is interested.
-You can see the relationship
-between the number of members and the rating for used it to increase the rating.</p>
+<p> This is my first Tableau dashboard which tells the story about popular animes.
+This is useful for various users such as everyone choosing an anime to see on their weekend or a writer who wants to write a story that everyone is interested in.
+You can see the relationship between the number of members and the rating for used increase the rating.</p>
 <p>Data source by <a href = "https://www.kaggle.com/CooperUnion/anime-recommendations-database" target="_blank">kaggle</a></p>

 <p align = 'center'>